samahorro/IPC-time-tracking/README.md

 Files included:

-time_shm.c: Program using shared memory for IPC. time_shm_output.txt: Output of time_shm.c. time_pipe.c: Program using pipes for IPC. time_pipe_output.txt: Output of time_pipe.c.
+time_shm.cpp: Program using shared memory for IPC. time_pipe.cpp: Program using pipes for IPC.